hotkit/rask/DESIGN.md

 The data packet header consists of a single byte (actually a variable length byte as outlined below) which is then followed by a variable length byte describing the size of the command content.

 * 0x80 -- version block
-* 0x81 -- hash values -- a block of 32 SHA2 hash values
+* 0x81 -- hash values for tenants
+* 0x82 -- hash values for files/directories in a tenant
+* 0x83 -- hash values for file data
+* 0x85 -- tenant directory block
+* 0x86 -- files/directories directory block
-* 0x82 -- data -- a block of data that will go into a file
+* 0x8f -- data -- a block of data that will go into a file

 These are used to allow faster synchronisation by allowing a host to command other hosts to follow change sequences that are picked up through inotify.

 * 0x90 -- create file
 * 0x91 -- create directory
 * 0x92 -- truncate file
-* 0x93 -- delete file
+* 0x93 -- delete file/directory
-* 0x94 -- rename file
+* 0x94 -- rename file/directory

 The following byte is always a variable length data byte which contains the length of the whole packet.
 The packet type alters the embedded data.